 Estimated coefficients are given in Appendix A, and the estimated annual index is shown in Figure 9 below.
-The spotter and moth effects are all significant as are the included environmental variables - wind, spotting condition, cloud and temperature.
+The spotter and month effects are all significant as are the included environmental variables - wind, spotting condition, cloud and temperature.
 The year effects are highly significant for 2003 and 2004 (at <1% level); these coincide with the lowest standardised index.
 The year effect for 2011 is also highly significant and it coincides with the highest index value seen so far.
+The index for 2012 is the second lowest - lies between values for 2003 and 2004 - and is well below average.

-The ranges shown in Figure 9 were obtained by taking the predicted values + or -2 standard deviations on the log scale and then converting to the normal scale.
+The ranges shown in Figure 9 were obtained by taking the predicted values + or - 2 standard deviations on the log scale and then converting to the normal scale.
 Note though, that the standard deviations themselves take into account the fact that the index has been scaled to the mean.
-Results of the estimated index value and standard error are shown in tabular form in Table 8.
+Results of the estimated index value and standard error are shown in tabular form in Table 7.
 Since the index is scaled to the series mean, values for earlier years will change as new seasons' data are added to the analysis, even if the model does not change.